hnordquist/INCC6/readme.txt

 ***  Show material only for ver,hld,cal measurements in lists
 ***  LM buffer extension detached circular buffer end

-6.0.1.14 Aug 8, 2016
+6.0.1.14 Aug 8, 2016   ************
 ***  Fix LANL's Acquire Assay Cancel crash in 382f3ff7aa018b53580f11317bbd8370b6cdc949;
      Tool tip for Setup dialog detector type field for IAEA/Euratom;
      Update version and config branding with branch name;
      This is the first fork away from LANL's dev branch (aka 'master').
 ***  Calib curve dlg crash when material type name is not compared case-insensitively 127  Pu mass limit in known alpha configuration did not allow negative numbers 118  Declared UMass was always overwriting declared Pu Mass for items 125  Known alpha acceptance limits added to measurement report 128  Mass limits for known alpha now persistent

-6.0.1.13 Aug 4, 2016
+6.0.1.13 Aug 4, 2016   ************

-mmm	JSR15 HV setting was wrong.
+***  JSR15 HV setting was wrong.
 Would not work.
 Added log entry to screen for backup.

-6.0.1.12 Aug 2, 2016
+6.0.1.12 Aug 2, 2016   ************
 97   DB issues with non En language and region settings 32   Implement INCC5 File > Save As/Export > Transfer and Initial Data 109  Item Id and Collar Item Id deletion
 110  Collar Item Id needs Item Id defined at same time 75   LM wizard setting for cycle count not used in Live DAQ 76   LM wizard gatewidth param change not used in subsequent live DAQ analysis 73   Enhance predelay precision
 43   Performing LM as SR after doing LM Acquire craps 113  Disk file inputs need the detector alpha-beta pre-filled

-6.0.1.11 Jun 22, 2016
+6.0.1.11 Jun 22, 2016  ************
 102  NCD file processing drops input
 103  Transfer measurement selection dlg just like INCC5 104  HV plateau, waiting for a neutron that never arrives (MCA-527)

-6.0.1.10 Jun 13, 2016
+6.0.1.10 Jun 13, 2016  ************
 98   Acquisition measurement termination conditions
 31   Implement the INCC5 Reanalysis
 81   Tools for managing large sets of isotopics and items

-6.0.1.8 May 27, 2016
+6.0.1.8 May 27, 2016   ************
 85   Implement full SQL database implementational implementation 23   how to delete list mode detector?
 66   Delete measurements crashes the code

-6.0.1.7 May 26, 2016
+6.0.1.7 May 26, 2016   ************
 92   File locations are not fully coherent

-6.0.1.6 May 16, 2016
+6.0.1.6 May 16, 2016   ************
 46   HV Plateau enhancement
 88   Show type (SR or LM) on facility setup dlg
 94   Add a comment column to the various measurement reports dialogues 93   File or folder query for list mode input files confusing 90   Some facility setup dlg buttons should be disbaled and/or removed

-6.0.1.5 Apr 26, 2016
+6.0.1.5 Apr 26, 2016   ************
 70   Add MCA-527 single channel list mode DAQ
 65   Isotopics should not be stored on cancel

-6.0.1.4 Apr 9, 2016
+6.0.1.4 Apr 9, 2016    ************
 67   PTR-32 data handling question - Joe, Heather

-6.0.1.3 Apr 3, 2016
+6.0.1.3 Apr 3, 2016    ************
 33   Implement INCC5 File > Get External Data > Stratum Authority and Item Relevant Data Files 11   Implement progress and cancel features for lengthy operations 80   Summary results CSV reports
 82   Implement the report subsection filter feature

-6.0.1.2 Mar 13, 2016
+6.0.1.2 Mar 13, 2016   ************
 34   Implement Composite Isotopics dlg and use
 83   Selecting isotopics for use

-6.0.1.0 Feb 11, 2016
+6.0.1.0 Feb 11, 2016   ************
 27  Cancel assay does not fully stop acquisition
 38  Acquire Verification from file -- Cancel button pushed, INCC6 ignores 47  A second calib assay does not recall the previous calib assay item id 77  Add support for INCC5 date/time encoded file names 72  Enhance cmd line to support INCC5-style NCC processing

-6.0.0.1 Jan 27, 2016
+6.0.0.1 Jan 27, 2016   ************
 68  Limit the instrument type selections for List Mode to those actually supported now 71  Add support for reading MCA-527 single channel list mode data files 54  Output location should be sub-specified into four optionally distinct paths 9   List mode analysis results reports can have empty sections
 58  When doing an LM measurement, start at Step 3
 50  Current acquire state retention and recall is not consistent 62  Save measurements only if successful or completed 74  Measurement report dialog print feature broken
 15  Implement Reports | Verification
 51  LM input source file folder selection is too limited